 A young person is nominated by their peers within the school.
 An important part of the scheme is the involvement of young people in selecting the awards winners for their hard work and efforts.
 The Foundation would like young people to recognise and celebrate the success of their peers.

-If you would like to nominate a member of our school community, please complete the Nomination Form and then returning to Mr John Doherty on the Upper Site who is the Scheme Coordinator
+If you would like to nominate a member of our school community, please complete the Nomination Form and then returning to Mr S Reed on the Upper Site who is the Scheme Coordinator